Kotlin/kotlin-spec/src/kotlin.core/type-inference.md

 - $x$` === `$y$ or $y$` === `$x$ where $x$ is an applicable expression and $y$ is a known non-nullable value (that is, has a non-nullable compile-time type) implies the nullability condition for $x$;
 - $x$` == `$y$ or $y$` == `$x$ where $x$ is an applicable expression and $y$ is a known non-nullable value (that is, has a non-nullable compile-time type) implies the nullability condition for $x$, but only if the corresponding [`equals` implementation][Value equality expressions] is known to be equivalent to [reference equality check][Reference equality expressions].
     + TODO(examples of when this equivalence is true)

+Additionally, any type condition with assumed *non-null* type also creates a nullability condition for its value.
+This is used in [bound smart casts][Bound smart casts].

 #### Value stability